-Split ends- Split ends is a form of damage and can be easily fixed by simply cutting them.
+Split ends- Split ends are a form of damage and can be easily fixed by simply cutting them.
 If you don't cut your split ends off, the hair will continue to split up the hair shaft resulting in having to cut more of the hair later.
 There is no product on the market (not even by L. Jones) that will repair split ends.
 Products that claim they can repair split ends only give the hair the illusion of mending the split ends together.
 Once the hair gets wet again and the product is shampooed from the hair, you well clearly be able to see that they are still splitting.
 Even though you can't fix split ends, you can prevent them by using the Satin Moisture Cream.
 Applying just a drop to the ends at least three times a week will lengthen the time between trims, allowing you to see more length.

 Your hair seems permanently frizzy- This mostly happens the hair has been heat damaged and is often followed by excessive shedding.
 Having too much heat on the hair can open the cuticle layer on the hair and to the naked eye, this appears as frizz.
 Once the hair is nursed back to health, the cuticle of the hair will then close back up making the hair appear smooth again.
 Use the by L. Jones Prepoo Mud Mask to help any porosity issues and use the Creamy Custard Reconstructive Treatment for the frizz.
 And, anytime you use heat, use the Silky Serum Oil as a heat protectant.

 If you notice any of the above changes to your hair it is safe to say that you have some form of damage to your hair.
 But the good news is that most damage can be reversed and your hair can be healthy again!
 Check out this video below.